LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/dashboard.md

 ## Filters

-The filter options will limit data across all dashboards and views of Intent Analyzer.
+The filter options will limit data across all dashboards and views of LivePerson's Intent Analyzer.

 ### Add Filter